The eROSITA Final Equatorial-Depth Survey (eFEDS) -- Splashback radius of X-ray galaxy clusters using galaxies from HSC survey: Measurements and Modelling

 We use the Bayesian analysis to get the posterior probability for our model parameters $\Theta$ given the data $\mathcal{D}$ with priors $P(\theta)$ on the parameters as given in Table \ref{paramprior}.
-We use a flat prior on most model parameters and Gaussian priors on $\log \alpha$, $\log \beta$ and $\log \gamma$.
+In our work, we perform separate fits to the weak lensing and projected galaxy number density measurements.
+We use a flat prior on most parameters for both models except for Gaussian priors on $\log \alpha$, $\log \beta$ and $\log \gamma$.
 The Gaussian priors for $\log \alpha$, $\log \beta$ and $\log \gamma$ are similar to those commonly used in literature \citep[for eg., ][]{2016ApJ...825...39M,2019MNRAS.487.2900S,2020PASJ...72...64M} for splashback radius studies as they are motivated from simulations \citep[][]{2008MNRAS.387..536G,2014ApJ...789....1D} and are characteristic of typical cluster scale halos.

 From the Bayes theorem, we can write the posterior $P(\Theta|\mathcal{D})$ as

 where $P(\mathcal{D}|\Theta)$ is the likelihood of the data given model parameters, and we are using a Gaussian likelihood given by